ansible-collections/community.vmware/docs/community.vmware.vmware_vm_config_option_module.rst

 Synopsis
 --------
-- This module can be used to export a VMware virtual machine to OVF template from vCenter server or ESXi host.
+- This module is used for getting the hardware versions supported for creation, the guest ID list supported by ESXi host for the most recent virtual hardware supported or specified hardware version, the VM recommended config options for specified guest OS ID.